 The Company has entered into an agreement to acquire 100% of the outstanding stock of GrowOp Technologies, Ltd. The Company has issued 33,998,520 shares of common stock for the acquisition.
 In connection with the acquisition, 900,000 shares of common stock was issued to Derek Peterson, an officer and director of the Company, 12,600,000 shares of common stock was issued to Amy Almsteier, an officer and director of the Company, 240,000 shares of common stock was issued to Michael A. Nahass, a director of the Company, 330,000 shares of common stock was issued to Edward Piatt, a director of the Company and 300,000 shares of common stock was issued to Michael James, an officer of the Company.
 The Company issued 100 shares of Series A Preferred stock.
 Derek Peterson, an officer and director of the Company has received 50 shares of the Series A Preferred Stock.
 The Series A Preferred stock conversion rate is 1 Series A Preferred share equals 1 share of common.
 The Company also issued 14,750,000 shares of Series B Preferred stock.
 Derek Peterson, an officer and director of the Company has received 250,000 shares of the Series B Preferred stock.
+Amy Almsteier, an officer and director of the Company has received 14,500,000 shares of the Series B Preferred Stock.
 Each share of Series B Preferred stock converts into 5.38425537 shares of common.
 The Company redeemed 199,999,990 shares of common stock.
 Derek Peterson and Amy Almsteier are married to each other.
 Each spouse disclaims any beneficial ownership interest in any of the Company's shares of stock held by their respective spouse.